Red Sox vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Minnesota Twins and Donovan Solano will take the field against the Boston Red Sox and Rafael Devers on Tuesday at 7:10 PM ET in the first game of a three-game series at Fenway Park.
+Joey Gallo and the Minnesota Twins take the field against Alex Verdugo and the Boston Red Sox on Wednesday at 7:10 PM ET, in the second of a three-game series at Fenway Park.

-The Red Sox are -105 moneyline underdogs for this matchup against the favored Twins (-115).
-The over/under for the matchup is listed at 9 runs.
+Oddsmakers list the Twins as -135 moneyline favorites, while giving the underdog Red Sox +110 moneyline odds to win.
+The total for the matchup is set at 9 runs.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.